-Adults can also be at risk of substance use disorder as they cope with the stress of big life events or fiancial pressures.
-Find more infromation on the prevention of adult sustance use.
+Adults can also be at risk of substance use disorder as they cope with the stress of big life events or financial pressures.
+Find more information on adult substance use.

 Find substance use disorder education and prevention in your area.

-Preventing an alcohol or drug relapse is more than just saying "no" in the face of temptation.
+Preventing a relapse is more than just saying "no" in the face of temptation.
 Prevention needs to start early and before temptation presents itself.
 In fact, a comprehensive relapse prevention plan accounts for social interactions, emotional triggers, and the development of positive coping mechanisms.

-Recovery is a difficult time for everyone that is involved.
-Here is information to create a relapse prevention plan and detect early warning signs to assist you on your recovery journey.
+Recovery can and often is difficult, but it is worth it.
+Create a relapse prevention plan and detect early warning signs in order to make good choices during the journey to recovery.
 Attending substance use disorder counseling can also help prevent relapse.